tekumara/notes/teamcity.md

 ### Pending changes are not detected

-First check the VCS root and see when the period scheduler last ran (via Edit configuration - General Settings - Version Control Settings), eg:
+First check the VCS root and see when the period scheduler last ran (via Edit configuration - Version Control Settings), eg:

 ```
 (git) awesome-app belongs to Team Awesome / Amazing App